Long Island Sound Community Impact Fund

 ABOUT LISCIF

-The Long Island Sound Community Impact Fund (LISCIF) is a partnership among Restore America’s Estuaries, the U.S. Environmental Protection Agency, and the Long Island Sound Study (LISS).
-The purpose of LISCIF is to provide technical and financial assistance to communities with concerns of access to healthier outcomes in their environment and improve the quality and accessibility of the Long Island Sound.
-Technical assistance will be provided through LISCIF and is available to communities/organizations even if one does not submit a funding proposal.
+The Long Island Sound Community Impact Fund (LISCIF) is a partnership among Restore America’s Estuaries, the U.S. Environmental Protection Agency, and the Long Island Sound Partnership.
+The purpose of LISCIF is to provide technical and financial assistance to communities for addressing environmental issues and to improve the quality and accessibility of the Long Island Sound.
+Technical assistance will be provided through LISCIF and is available to communities/organizations even if one does not submit a proposal for funding.

-This is the second round of LISCIF funding.
-Up to $1,500,000 in competitive funding will be awarded to support projects in New York and Connecticut.
-Project proposals must incorporate Implementation Actions of the Comprehensive Conservation and Management Plan (CCMP).
+This is the third round of LISCIF funding.
+Up to $1,200,000 in competitive funding will be awarded to support projects in New York and Connecticut.
+Project proposals must incorporate Actions of the Comprehensive Conservation and Management Plan (CCMP).

-For LISCIF, the LISS geographic region refers to the Long Island Sound watershed area within New York and Connecticut.
+For LISCIF, the LIS Partnership geographic region refers to the Long Island Sound watershed area within New York and Connecticut.

 Funding Priorities

-LISCIF’s funding priorities are aligned with the CCMP themes and Implementation Actions.
-For 2025, LISCIF’s main funding themes are:
+LISCIF’s funding priorities are aligned with the CCMP themes and Actions.
+For 2026, LISCIF’s main funding themes are:

 • Clean Waters and Healthy Watersheds